kagaimiq/jl-uboot-tool/protocol-usb.md

   * AA:aa:aa:aa = Memory address
   * BB:bb = Argument

-The code is called with a pointer to the "arglist" stored in register R0, which has the following structure:
+In most chips, the loader is called with the register r0 holding a pointer to the "arglist", which has the following structure:
 ```c
 struct JieLi_LoaderArgs {
 	void (*msd_send)(void *ptr, int len);		// send data